grdgc/ubuntu-tutorials/examples/guidelines-snap-tutorials.md

 #### Make intentional mistakes

 This could seem counter-intuitive at first.
 However, learning by fire (or rather, by error here) is a key way of learning new things.
-Executing, erroring, analyzing and fixing has multiple benefits:
+Executing, errors, analyzing and fixing has multiple benefits:
 * Users will be familiar with a particular error, and even if they don't remember explicitly how to fix it the next time they encounter it, they will have some clue and some deja-vu feeling which will guide its resolution.
 * Providing the perfect answer from the start hides complexity and a lot of non-formally written subtleties.
 Forcing attendees to face them will ensure that the tutorial written doesn’t take these subtleties as a given and will greatly help newcomers.